 In fact, China is adding more turbines at a rapid pace.
 As it currently stands, they are installing them at a rate of more than one per hour.
-And in doing so working towards realising the advantages of wind energy.
+And in doing so working towards realizing the advantages of wind energy.

 The Muppandal Wind Farm benefits from a prime location in the Kanyakumari District in the Indian state of Tamil Nadu.

-This barren area of land is susceptible to high-pressure winds, making it the largest producer of clean energy from wind in India9.
+This barren area of land is susceptible to high-pressure winds, making it the largest producer of clean energy from wind in India8.
 The plant was built by the Tamil Nadu Energy Development Agency and has the ability to generate 1,500 MW of clean energy.

 The plant consists of a total of 3,000 wind turbines.
-The farm is helping to drive down CO2 emissions in India, as it has been recognised as the 3rd highest emitter of greenhouse gases in the world.
+The farm is helping to drive down CO2 emissions in India, as it has been recognized as the 3rd highest emitter of greenhouse gases in the world.